maxwell-k/user-aports/README.md

 ## Checking

 Before submitting packages upstream run `abuild sanitycheck`.
-To also check the value of the licence variable, make sure `spdx-licenses-list` is installed.
+This will also check the value of the licence variable, against '/usr/share/spdx/license.lst' from `spdx-licenses-list`.

 ## Debugging